Bucharest Public Transport Guide: Bus, Metro – Tickets, Costs & More

-Getting around Bucharest is surprisingly simple and budget-friendly thanks to its extensive network of metros, buses, trams, and trolleybuses.
-Today I’ll share my complete guide to the Bucharest Public Transport system so you can easily get around Romania’s capital.
+Getting around Bucharest is simple and budget-friendly thanks to its extensive network of metros, buses, trams, and trolleybuses.
+When it comes to speed and price, the public system wins easily.

 Why Public Transport in Bucharest is the Best Option